virinchibilla/Shopping-project/README.md

 - To build the production: `build-production`

+-> Steps to follow:

+After running stack
+If there is any problem with 'docker-compose logs backend' Go to docker ps
+Stop backend docker container Id (docker stop container ID) and then start backend container ID (docker start container ID) start-stack

 1. Inorder to interact with django Rest framework.
 First create django superuser by typing `create-su` and then go to http://127.0.0.1:8000/admin/